Siege of Khiva (1924)

-The Siege of Khiva was a military operation from 19 January to 19 February 1924 by Basmachi insurgents to conquer the city of Khiva from the Red Army.
+The Siege of Khiva was a military operation from 19 January to 19 August 1924 by Basmachi insurgents to conquer the city of Khiva from the Red Army.

 Background

 While the Russian Civil War had been decided in favor of the Red Army on all other fronts, the situation in Central Asia remained volatile because of the ongoing Basmachi rebellion.

 By January 1924, the situation in the Khorezm People's Soviet Republic (former Khanate of Khiva) had become much more complicated.
 By that time, cavalry units of the Basmachis, numbering some 3,000 men under the command of Junaid Khan, had received British semi-automatic rifles and machine guns.
-Junaid Khan was also reinforced with some 6,000 local Basmachi horsemen.(other estimates: 700 for cavalry.
-1,500 to 15,000 in total.
-Kozlovskiy says the attack on Khiva came at the end of January by a Basmachi force of 1,500) At that time there were only 785 regular troops of the Khorezm Government spread in various towns of the republic and only 200 Red Army men in Khiva itself.
+Junaid Khan was also reinforced with some 6,000 local Basmachi horsemen.
+Other estimates include 700 for cavalry, 1,500 to 15,000 in total.
+According to Kozlovskiy, the attack on Khiva came at the end of January by a Basmachi force of 1,500.
+At that time there were only 785 regular troops of the Khorezm Government spread in various towns of the republic and only 200 Red Army men in Khiva itself.

-After deciding to begin a new campaign against the Bolsheviks, the Basmachis came out of the desert, captured several kishlaks and, under the leadership of the former Khanate minister Sadiq Bakalov and Turkmen leader Agadzhi Ishan, organized uprisings in Sadivar, Pitnak and Hazorasp and took Xonqa and began advancing on Khiva.
+After deciding to begin a new campaign against the Bolsheviks, the Basmachis came out of the Karakum desert, captured several kishlaks, and under the leadership of the former Khanate minister Sadiq Bakalov and Turkmen leader Agadzhi Ishan, organized uprisings in Sadivar, Pitnak, Hazorasp and took Xonqa; advancing further on Khiva itself.

 The siege

-In early January 1924, Junaid Khan managed to capture several villages and on January 19 supported by Khivan merchants and clerics, he took control of the city of Khiva and held it for a month.
+In early January 1924, Junaid Khan managed to capture several villages.
+And on January 19, supported by Khivan merchants and clerics, he took control of the city of Khiva and held it for a month.
 Basmachis launched an offensive against the city of Khazarasp and managed to capture it as well.
 Reports from the Central Asian Bureau described the Khivan government as ineffective and unsupported.
 The Turkmen population, seeing it as a foreign authority unable to protect their interests, ignored it entirely and instead took their grievances directly to Moscow's local officials.
 Junaid Khan's attack in Khiva caused uprisings throughout the country.